-Depending on the Port Mode selected, the TSM/RSM will also display the additional prompts listed below.
+Depending on the Port Mode selected, the DSM/RSM will also display the additional prompts listed below.
 In the Text Interface, these parameters are accessible via a submenu, which will only be active when the appropriate port mode is selected.
 In the Web Browser Interface, fields will be "grayed out" unless the corresponding port mode is selected.

 - Any-to-Any Mode and Passive Mode: Allows communication with a local PC and permits access to command mode.
 When Any-to-Any Mode or Passive Mode are selected, the following mode specific parameter can also be defined: - ➤ DTR Output: Determines how DTR will react when the port disconnects.
 DTR can be held low, held high, or pulsed for 0.5 seconds and then held high.
 (Default = Pulse) - ◆ Buffer Mode: When the Buffer Mode is selected, the following mode specific parameters may be defined: - ➤ Date/Time Stamp: Enables/disables the Time/Date stamp for buffered data at this port.
-When enabled, the TSM/RSM will add a time/date stamp whenever five seconds elapse between data items received.
-(Default = On) - ➤ Buffer Connect: When enabled, the TSM/RSM will continue to Buffer captured data while you are connected to this Buffer Mode port.
-(Default = Off)
+When enabled, the DSM/RSM will add a time/date stamp whenever five seconds elapse between data items received.
+(Default = On) - ➤ Buffer Connect: When enabled, the DSM/RSM will continue to Buffer captured data while you are connected to this Buffer Mode port.
+(Default = Off) - ➤ DTR Output: Determines how DTR will react when the port disconnects.
+DTR can be held low, held high, or pulsed for 0.5 seconds and then held high.
+(Default = Pulse)